JorjaFox/website/_posts-old-blog/2010-02-28-february-in-review.md

 I posted quite a bit in *ahem* squeeling fangirl detail on my personal blog.

 <h3>Site Updates</h3>
 I did some subtle changes to the Gallery (and was reminded of why you make a backup BEFORE doing that).
 The end result is now any album with new images has a little "New!" marker.
 Which images are new?
 Well, that's not available right now, so you'll have to look at the whole album.
-The reason is that when I add 100 new images for a <em>CSI</em> episode, all of them would be marked 'new', which you already knew so why bother.
+The reason is that when I add 100 new images for a _CSI_ episode, all of them would be marked 'new', which you already knew so why bother.

 The whole site was <a href="https://jorjafox.net/blog/2010/02/08/backend-change-for-jfo-code-not-people/">upgraded to WP 3.0</a>, which means I can maintain everything through one admin section, and not two (which is nice for me, you probably don't care).
 But if links went weird for a while, that's why.
 I tried to fix it all, and I hope I did.